ChuanMeng/Conv2Query/README.md

 > webdisc.train.queries.docllama2query-100.chunk${i}.log 2>&1 &
 done
 ```
-The generated queries will be stored in `data/webdisc/queries`.

 ## 2.2. 🔬 Query filtering based on document relevance and conversation alignment (QF-DC)
 For predicting query--document relevance and query--conversation relevance, we use [RepLLaMA](https://huggingface.co/castorini/repllama-v1-7b-lora-passage) as our relevance model.
 We use the Tevatron package.